shieldgenerator7/DnD-Stories/Agranari/Agranari Adventures Custom Rules.md

 # Melee Finisher

 As a reaction to landing a successful melee attack, you may deal an additional 1d4 bludgeoning damage to the target.
 Until the end of your next turn, enemies have Advantage x2 to hit you with an attack.

+# Opportunity Attack

+This is no longer a general rule.
+Instead, it is a feature with new text:

+*As a reaction to a creature entering or exiting your melee range, you may make a melee attack against them.*

+Not all creatures will have this feature.

 # Acknowledgements